Stalking

 What is stalking?

-Stalking is a unique crime in that it involves actions that may seem insignificant or flattering to people who are not involved in the situation but are actually terrifying when you know the context of the situation.
+Stalking is a unique crime in that it involves actions that may seem insignificant or flattering to people who are not involved in the situation, but the actions are actually terrifying when you know the context of the situation.
 Victims of stalking often have to explain to others why something scares, upsets, or worries them.
 For example, receiving a text message from an unknown number that says, “Have a great first day at work!” may seem friendly to most.
-However, to a stalking victim who has recently relocated to a new city, gotten a new job, and changed their phone number to escape their former abusive partner, it can be terrifying.
-To a victim of stalking, this text message could mean that their abusive former partner has found their new location and is somehow monitoring their actions.
+But to a stalking victim who has recently relocated to a new city, gotten a new job, and changed their phone number to escape their abusive ex-partner, it can be terrifying.
+To a victim of stalking, that message could mean their ex-partner has found their new location and is somehow monitoring their actions.
 This is why context is key when it comes to stalking.

 Surveillance is the most commonly identified stalking tactic and includes watching and gathering information about the victim.
 Has the offender: